PSLmodels/Tax-Calculator/ROADMAP.md

 1. [Partial-equilibrium behavioral-responses](https://github.com/PSLmodels/Behavioral-Responses)
 capabilities have been completed,

-2. Corporate-income-tax capabilities are being developed, and
+2. Business-income-tax capabilities are being developed, and

-3. Simple-growth-model capabilities are being planned.
+3. Macro-model capabilities are being planned that will allow macroeconomic growth feedback to Tax-Calculator.

 Once Tax-Calculator can support these other modules in the USA tax collection of the Policy Simulation Library, it is anticipated that